thapapradeep884/week-6-12194940-/README.md

 **6.4.
 Building and running the launch file**

-We go to top-level of the workspace and build the file using:
+We navigate to the workspace's top level and create the file using:

 ```
 colcon build
 ```

-Once the build is successful, we should be able to run the launch file as follows:
+If the build goes well, we should be able to launch the program as follows:

 ```
 ros2 launch py_launch_example my_script_launch.py